moneroexamples/onion-monero-blockchain-explorer/README.md

                                         enable users to have the index page on autorefresh
   -p [ --port ] arg (=8081)             default port
+  --no-blocks-on-index arg (=10)        number of last blocks to be shown on
+                                        index page
   -b [ --bc-path ] arg                  path to lmdb blockchain --ssl-crt-file arg                    A path to crt file for ssl (https)
                                         functionality
   --ssl-key-file arg                    A path to key file for ssl (https)
                                         functionality
+  -c [ --custom-db-path ] arg           path to the custom lmdb database used
+                                        for searching things
   -d [ --deamon-url ] arg (=http:://127.0.0.1:18081)
                                         monero address string
 ```